Emergency Management Plan

 It is essential that post-incident reviews be conducted following major incidents and exercises so that the effectiveness of the MBL emergency response and recovery can be evaluated and any open issues resolved.
 In addition, information gathered during the review process will be included in mitigation plans to reduce the potential for recurrence or severity of future impacts.

-To ensure continuous maintenance, the IMT will conduct a formal review of the emergency management program at least annually and make updates to plans and procedures as needed.
+The IMT will conduct a formal review of the emergency management program periodically and make updates to plans and procedures as needed.
 Changes in organization, policies and procedures, improvements in emergency management concepts and technology, and government regulations and legislation will be reflected in the Emergency Management Plan and its supporting documents.

 Cross-functional management and team development with clear leadership are stated objectives of the MBL emergency management program.
 To that end, the IMT will hold regular meetings to develop plans and protocols and review experiences from recent incidents.